Carl J. Hartmann III | Attorney

 After the directed reassignment, the Department further retaliated against Ms. Mintzmyer by denying her a bonus and an SES step increase.
 Additionally, her subordinates in the Mid-Atlantic region were denied promotions and similar benefits and falsely told that Ms. Mintzmyer was to blame for them not receiving those benefits.
 (Chapter 5)

 The commodity groups were stopped.
-The facts about how the Vision document’s environmental and scientific provisions had been intentionally subverted by political appointees for the benefit of commodity interests had, therefore, been thoroughly exposed.
+The facts about how the Vision Document’s environmental and scientific provisions had been intentionally subverted by political appointees for the benefit of commodity interests had, therefore, been thoroughly exposed.
 The congressional staff report contained footnotes to every major allegation and a huge attachment of documents detailing each fact.
 Although that staff report was published, no further hearings or votes by the Sub-Committee were possible as the elections and the end of the session intervened.
 Therefore, although the facts were out about the larger picture, Mintzmyer still had not been able to get the government to admit that Sewell’s statements about her had also been false -- an attempt to retaliate against her for speaking out.

 A federal trial Mintzmyer v.
 DOI I, 1995 U.S. Dist.
 LEXIS 1182; 66 Fair Empl.
 Prac.
 Cas.
 (BNA) 1804 (D.D.C.
 1995), and MSPB proceedings Mintzmyer v.
 DOI II, 84 F.2d 419, 1996 U.S.App.LEXIS 11369 (Fed.Cir.
 1996) followed.
 What was crucial to the litigation, and what Ms. Mintzmyer still had not gotten, went beyond the findings about compromising the Vision Document -- she sought the government’s explicit admission ‘on the record’ that Sewell’s statements were false regarding the numerous accusations he leveled against her -- particularly when he gave testimony to investigators about her under oath.
 After its own internal review, the government finally conceded this in written responses to interrogatories, and again when the government’s own lawyer, an Assistant U.S. Attorney, admitted this in an exchange with Judge Kessler.